This updated COVID -19 testing strategy sets out our testing priorities and the use of testing technology.

-- Supports ‘Test to Find’ and also links to ‘Test to Maintain’ approaches set out in our revised Testing Strategy for Wales
+- supports ‘Test to Find’ and also links to ‘Test to Maintain’ approaches set out in our revised Testing Strategy for Wales

-- It provides a locally led public health risk based approach using area intelligence and knowledge to reduce the spread of the virus
+- it provides a locally led public health risk based approach using area intelligence and knowledge to reduce the spread of the virus

-- Removes barriers and incentivises people to take up testing and self‑isolation
+- removes barriers and incentivises people to take up testing and self‑isolation

-- It identifies active cases from individuals showing no symptoms and unaware they are potentially infecting others
+- it identifies active cases from individuals showing no symptoms and unaware they are potentially infecting others

-- Enhances local surveillance in the community to aid further actions by partners
+- enhances local surveillance in the community to aid further actions by partners

-Our testing sites include:
+Our symptomatic testing channels include:

 - Regional Testing Sites (RTS) – that provide drive through facilities